d-sandborn/pyTRACE/README.md

 ```bash
 python -m pip install -e .
 ```
+TRACE will be made available via pip once its dependencies are all available there.
 TRACE is not yet available via conda, but this is a target for future development if interest warrants it.
-Additionally, PyCO2SYS >= v2 is required for speed and stability purposes, and is installed by default using the command above.
+PyCO2SYS >= v2 is required for speed and stability purposes, and is installed by default using the command above.
 More information on that package can be found [here](https://mvdh.xyz/PyCO2SYS/).

 ## Use